svenbolte/wp-doodlez/readme.txt

 == Installation ==

-For an automatic installation through WordPress:
-1. Go to the 'Add New' plugins screen in your WordPress admin area
-1. Search for 'Quizz'
-1. Click 'Install Now' and activate the plugin

-For a manual installation via FTP:
-1. Upload the addthis folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' screen in your WordPress admin area

 To upload the plugin through WordPress, instead of FTP:
 1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.
 After install this plugin you will see "WPDoodle" and "Questions" item in the menu on the left site.

 ##  Quizzz Module and shortcode  ##

-== Description ==

 Create a sequential quiz on WordPress with the Quizzz plugin.
-Use a shortcode random_question to display in posts/pages

-You can create rich questions, with rich text, images, videos, audio, as you would in any other WordPress post, and let the user answer in plain text, and move on to the next question if they've answered correctly.
+Use a shortcode random_question to display in posts/pages You can create rich questions, with rich text, images, videos, audio, as you would in any other WordPress post, and let the user answer in plain text, and move on to the next question if they've answered correctly.
 The answer conditions can be either 'exact match & case-sensitive', or can be phrase-matched (eg. the list of correct answers can be "xyz, abc, def", and if the user enters "abc", it's counted as the right answer.